ahmadalwy3/ahmadalwy3/Deploying-uBlock-Origin.md

 Administrators can force specific configurations to deployed uBlock Origin ("uBO").
 At launch time, uBO will look for a setting named `adminSettings`, and if it exists, it will parse, extract and overwrite a user's settings with the administrator-assigned ones.

-For Firefox, refer to this specific comment - https://github.com/gorhill/uBlock/issues/2986#issuecomment-333198882
+For **Firefox**, refer to this specific comment - https://github.com/gorhill/uBlock/issues/2986#issuecomment-333198882

-For Firefox-legacy, the `adminSettings` entry must be added to `about:config`, the key name is `extensions.ublock0.adminSettings`, and the value is a plain string -- which must be JSON-parseable.
+For **Firefox-legacy**, the `adminSettings` entry must be added to `about:config`, the key name is `extensions.ublock0.adminSettings`, and the value is a plain string -- which must be JSON-parseable.

-For Chrome, `adminSettings` must be an entry part of the policy for the extension.
+For **Chrome**, `adminSettings` must be an entry part of the policy for the extension.
 See <http://www.chromium.org/administrators/configuring-policy-for-extensions>.

 This is still a work in progress, there are limitations.
 For example, it is not possible to merge an admin's settings with the user's ones -- a setting can only be overwritten.
 Hopefully I will address this limitation eventually, as time permit.
 (See https://github.com/gorhill/uBlock/issues/832#issuecomment-248138558).